Trains, tracks and tantrums (part 2)

 Interailing in Europe - Vienna, Regensburg & Munich

 Our next stop, Vienna, was a magnificent city- very pleasing to the eye, but it carried a rather aloof 'don't touch' attitude in comparison.
-It provides a seemingly endless supply of churches (and expensive cafes) to Opera House in Viennavisit, along with the imperial beauty of the Schonbrunn Palace, home to Sisi, who could be regarded as the Princess Diana of her day.
+It provides a seemingly endless supply of churches (and expensive cafes) to visit, along with the imperial beauty of the Schonbrunn Palace, home to Sisi, who could be regarded as the Princess Diana of her day.
 Perhaps a welcome break from all the grandeur is the Prater funfair, home to the giant Ferris wheel used in 'The Third Man'.

 Regensburg was somewhat of a break, being less of a tourist magnet.
 While its centre was small, it boasted the residence of the Prince of Thurn and Taxis, which was well worth visiting despite the German-only commentary.
 However, we did get to wear overshoes, which enabled one to slide delightfully across those vast wooden floors.
 Along with the ubiquitous cathedral, there was ample opportunity for cycling beside the Danube.